 In addition, local studies provide relevant insights into teaching and learning challenges.
 Casane (2024) revealed that multi-grade teachers in Northern Samar maintained positive attitudes despite challenges, emphasizing the role of resilience in overcoming instructional difficulties.
 Casane (2025) highlighted the importance of clear instructional strategies and reliable tools, while Casane (2026) demonstrated that targeted interventions directly improved academic outcomes.
 Casane and Giray (2026) underscored the importance of curriculum integration and practical activities in strengthening competencies.
 Collectively, these findings affirm that structured, engaging strategies such as Picture-to-Words can help Grade 4 pupils of Pangpang Integrated School strengthen vocabulary and writing proficiency, ultimately improving academic performance and confidence in language use.

-Lastly, vocabulary development is essential for learners’ overall language growth and academic success.
-Addressing the challenges faced by pupils requires innovative and engaging approaches that go beyond traditional methods.
-The Picture-to-Words Strategy offers a practical solution by combining visual and verbal learning, making vocabulary acquisition more meaningful and writing skills more accessible.
+Therefore, the Picture-to-Words Strategy offers a practical solution by combining visual and verbal learning, making vocabulary acquisition more meaningful and writing skills more accessible.
 By implementing this strategy, educators can foster confidence, enhance literacy, and contribute to improved educational outcomes for Grade 4 pupils of Pangpang Integrated School.

 Objectives